 The international fellows who have come to the Humphrey School for professional and academic development have enriched and expanded our community and have provided a people-to-people approach to understanding international affairs and the importance of a global community.
 Many of the fellows who have been a part of our community have returned to their home countries to become international ambassadors, world-renowned human rights advocates, national dignitaries, and high-ranking officials in some of the world’s most important international organizations.

 The Humphrey School welcomes scholars from around the world for short-term research appointments.
 Each year the School hosts a limited number of visiting scholars whose research interests are matched with Humphrey School faculty.
 A match of research interests between visiting scholars and Humphrey faculty contributes to the richness of the experience for visiting scholars and provides valuable contributions to our community.
 Visiting scholars do not hold academic appointments.

-Interested in join the Humphrey School as an International Fellow?
+Interested in joining the Humphrey School as an International Fellow?
 Here's what you need to know:

 Visiting scholar benefits

 - May visit the Humphrey School for up to one year

 - Will have a courtesy designation that does not signify a formal association (e.g., visiting scholars may not claim a University affiliation for the purpose of applying for grants/contracts, and should not represent themselves in their publications and correspondence as having a University affiliation)